Congratulations! You’ve just been diagnosed with an chronic invisible illness.

 When you’re ready to share the news with your friends and family, most of them will listen attentively.
 They likely already know that something hasn’t been quite right with you, and they want to know what your doctor has said.
 Some of them will even go home and Google your condition.
 Some of those people will see the Wikipedia entry lists 20 possible symptoms and, even though you only have to meet 5 of the symptoms, will trust Dr. Wikipedia over your medical-school-educated doctor and declare your doctor is wrong because your illness doesn’t tick all 20 boxes.

 A few people will listen to the information that your doctor has shared with you and say, “That’s what she said you have?
 No, that can’t be right.
 My step-uncle’s cousin’s soccer coach has that and he’s an overweight middle-aged man.
 You don’t look like an overweight middle-aged man.
 That diagnosis can’t be right.”
 (Unless, of course, you are an overweight middle-aged man.
-In that case, you’ll be compared to a picture they saw once of a starving refugee from more than 50 years ago.
+In that case, you’ll be compared to a picture of someone in a hospital bed.
 Now, that guy looked sick.)

 The First Few Months